Want to know what's hot in the world of web design? Here are the most important web design trends 2022 that you should definitely know. Enjoy!

 Lines have long been a popular visual element in web design.
 With the use of diagonal lines you can make your design more interesting.
 Diagonal lines are more "open" than horizontal lines.
 This is because diagonal lines connect content instead of separating it.

-So they help enormously to navigate through your content.
-With the help of diagonal lines, you can guide the eye of your target group.
-And navigate them to the relevant areas of your website.
+Thereby, they help enormously to navigate through your content.
+With the help of diagonal lines, you create a visual path for your target group, leading them to the relevant areas of your website.

 I find the diagonal lines on the Brightmedia website to be very successful.

 Kris Real Estate has what I consider to be a somewhat jerky approach.
 Visually, I find the red line that the mouse pointer leaves behind interesting.
 However, it distracts from the important content - and an added value is not (yet) apparent to me.

 Scroll effects can be integrated nicely with oversized headlines.
 There are many different approaches here.

 Peppasauce's website consists almost entirely of large typo that moves as you scroll.
 This gives the otherwise rather static feel of the website a sense of mobility.

 With Dot To Dot we see a menu that scrolls horizontally.